postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 ## Creating an uptime monitor

 Create a new uptime monitor to track the availability of a single API endpoint, website, or other URL.
+The uptime monitor sends an email notification to your team whenever downtime is detected, or when the service is once again up and available.

 1. Select **Monitors** in the left sidebar, and then select the plus **+** button.
 1. Select **Create an Uptime Monitor** in the right pane.